JamesaurusRexx/advent-2/documentation/README.md

 # Primary Timeline

+(7/21/26) - I've reached the biggest milestone so far, battery-powered data collection.
+Now the entire circuit (pre-soldered) will collect data as soon as the battery is turned on, completely seperate from the computer.
+I've decided the next step is to get the circuit working with a perfboard, which I can then build around for the sled.

+#

 (7/20/26) - So far, I've hooked up the barometer and accelerometer to a breadboard and have gotten data.
 The format output by the serial monitor should be easily feed into the SD card which I am now working on setting up.
 After hooking up all three parts, the Nano now outputs data from the accelerometer and barometer, along with verifying the microSD's installation.
 Now when I input the sensor code, pause, and switch it to the read code, it'll dispense data from the microSD.
 This includes time, pressure, temperature, degrees/s, and average G-force.
 I will publish the final design with soldering on the perfboard once that is completed (it's a mess of wires right now).

 Now for the avionics sled.
 The main issue is balancing it's weight and the stability of  the rocket itself.
 I have purposefully waited to print the bottom of the body tube because I'll need to change the shape of the fins.
 I'm starting the nose cone print now.